chriskrycho/emberconf-2019/README.md

-<center><h1>:red-square: Archived, and somewhat dated, but still useful! :red-square:</h1></center>
+<h1 align="center">:red_square: Archived, and somewhat dated, but still useful! :red_square:</h1>

-<center><p><em>This repo does not fully represent my current best thinking on structuring an Ember Octane app with TypeScript, but it may still be useful to you for reference!
-It is archived and will not see further changes (including dependency fixes), but I leave it up in case it is useful to anyone!</em></p></center>
+<p align="center"><em>This repo does not fully represent my current best thinking on structuring an Ember Octane app with TypeScript, but it may still be useful to you for reference!
+It is archived and will not see further changes (including dependency fixes), but I leave it up in case it is useful to anyone!</em></p>

 # TODO MVC… with TypeScript and Ember Octane!